 In recent years, companies across all industries are facing increasing scrutiny from stakeholders related to their ESG and sustainability practices.
 A number of advocacy groups, both domestically and internationally, have campaigned for governmental and private action to promote change at public companies related to ESG matters, including increasing attention and demands for action related to climate change, promoting the use of substitutes to fossil fuel products and encouraging the divestment of companies in the fossil fuel industry.
 Investor advocacy groups, proxy advisory firms, certain institutional investors and lenders, investment funds and other influential investors and rating agencies are also increasingly focused on ESG and sustainability practices and matters and on the implications and social cost of their investments and loans.
 While we may at times create and publish disclosures or take other actions in an effort to meet these expectations, we cannot guarantee that these efforts will have the desired effect.
-If we do not adapt to or comply with investor or other stakeholder expectations and standards on ESG matters (or meet sustainability goals and targets that we have set), as they continue to evolve, if we are perceived to have not responded appropriately or quickly enough to growing concern for ESG and sustainability issues, regardless of whether there is a regulatory or legal requirement to do so, or if estimates, assumptions, and/or third-party information we currently believe to be reasonable are subsequently considered erroneous or misinterpreted, we may suffer from reputational damage and our business, financial condition and/or stock price could be materially and adversely affected.
+In addition, there can be no assurance that our ESG-related policies and procedures, including any ESG-related goals and targets and associated timelines, will not change.
+Such policies and procedures are voluntary, not binding on our business or management and subject to change.
+We may determine in our discretion that it is not feasible or practical to implement or complete certain of our ESG-related initiatives, policies and procedures or to meet previously set goals and targets based on cost, timing or other considerations.
+If we do not adapt to or comply with investor or other stakeholder expectations and standards on ESG matters (or meet ESG-related goals and targets that we have set), as they continue to evolve, if we are perceived to have not responded appropriately or quickly enough to growing concern for ESG and sustainability issues, regardless of whether there is a regulatory or legal requirement to do so, or if estimates, assumptions, and/or third-party information we currently believe to be reasonable are subsequently considered erroneous or misinterpreted, we may suffer from reputational damage and our business, financial condition and/or stock price could be materially and adversely affected.